walter-a-jablonowski/damn-small-engine/README.md

 // Build

-$page = new WebPage( 'includes/page' );         // looks like hierachical identifier, is also: a file path
+$page = new WebPage( 'includes/page' );         // looks like hierarchical identifier, is also: a file path
 $layout = $page->newView( 'includes/layout' );  //   prefix and type will be added => my_includes/page.html

 // Page data